VCCRI/SVPV/README.md

   * or other pdf viewer specified in 'config.py'

 ###Installation
-* clone this repository
+* navigate to desired install directory and clone this repository
 `git clone https://github.com/VCCRI/SVPV.git SVPV`
 * test everything is working
-`python /SVPV/SVPV.py -example`
+`python ./SVPV/SVPV.py -example`
 * test the gui is working
 `python /SVPV/SVPV.py -example -gui`
 * all done!